Peter B. Rhines

 Peter B. Rhines (born July 23, 1942) is an American oceanographer and geophysicist who is Professor Emeritus at the University of Washington.
 He is renowned for his contributions to geophysical fluid dynamics, ocean circulation, and climate science.
 Rhines is a member of the National Academy of Sciences and a fellow of multiple scientific societies.

 Early life and education

 Peter Bernard Rhines was born on July 23, 1942.
 He earned his Bachelor of Science (B.S.) degree in Physics from the Massachusetts Institute of Technology (MIT) in 1964 and completed his Ph.D. in Applied Mathematics at Trinity College, Cambridge in 1967.

 Academic career

 Rhines joined the University of Washington in 1984 as a professor in Oceanography and Atmospheric Sciences.
 He became Professor Emeritus in July 2017.
 His research has focused on understanding large-scale ocean circulation patterns, the dynamics of Rossby waves, and their influence on Earth's climate system.
+In 2015 the American Geophysical Union sponsored the 20th Conference on Atmospheric and Oceanic Fluid Dynamics.
+One session was devoted to "The Accomplishments of Peter Rhines".

 Rhines has held prestigious positions and fellowships throughout his career: